birefringence/BabyMonitor/README.md

 # BabyMonitor
-Baby Monitor App for Jolla
+Baby Monitor App for SailfishOS

 Unfortunately, not in a usable state yet.